-Owners of properties with swimming pools ought to ensure their pools comply with the safety standard which covers areas such as non-climbable zones (NCZ), height and strength of pool barriers, accessibility to pool areas, as well as gates and their latching specifications.
+Swimming pool owners of properties with swimming pools ought to ensure their pools comply with the Fence Laws In QLD which covers areas such as non-climbable zones (NCZ), height and strength of pool barriers, accessibility to pool areas, as well as gates and their latching specifications.
 A pool safety inspector can help you do an assessment to determine whether your swimming pool meets the

 The following are the benchmark metrics as stipulated by the pool safety standard with references around pool areas.

 The gates leading to your pool area must meet the minimum threshold as indicated in the pool safety standard.

 The Laws In QLD require that no access should be provided through a door from the property that houses the swimming pool or from any other building direct to the pool area.
 Also, windows which open to the swimming pool area must have a security screen installed or should not open in excess of 100 mm.

 If you have a property that has a pool whether shared or non-shared, you need to enlist the services of a pool safety inspector, if you need a pool safety certificate.
 These are professionals licensed by the Queensland Building and Construction Commission to inspect and determine the compliance of pools with respect to Pool Standards In QLD.